Estimote/Android-Proximity-SDK/README.md

 ```
 ## (Optional) Adding attachments to your beacons

+While zone identification is based on tags, **attachments** are a way to add additional content to a beacon and a zone it defines.
+Think of it as a custom backend where you can assign any additional data to a particular beacon.

 1. Go to https://cloud.estimote.com/#/
 2. Click on the beacon you want to configure
 3. Click `Edit settings` button